woohoolabs/yin/README.md

 And there is an ``AbstractResourceTransformer`` class for resource transformation.

-Have a look at the [examples](https://github.com/woohoolabs/yin/tree/master/examples) if you want to get to know more how Yin works: set up a web server and visit ``examples/index.php?example=EXAMPLE_NAME``, where ``EXAMPLE_NAME`` can be "book" or "users".
-But don't forget first to run ``composer install`` in Yin's root directory.
-You can also restrict which fields and attributes should be fetched (the original resources - which are transformed - can be found in the controllers).
+If you want to get to know more how Yin works, have a look at the [examples](https://github.com/woohoolabs/yin/tree/master/examples): set up a web server and visit ``examples/index.php?example=EXAMPLE_NAME``, where ``EXAMPLE_NAME`` can be "book" or "users".
+But don't forget to run ``composer install`` first in Yin's root directory.
+You can also restrict which fields and attributes should be fetched.
+The original resources - which are transformed by Yin - can be found in the controllers.

 If you are able to open ``examples/index.php``, let's see the response of the book example: